srg-ics-uplb/ics-os/README.md

-#About
+##About

 Modern real-world operating systems are too complex to be taught to undergraduates and other instructional operating systems are not complete and usable and do not work on real hardware.
-By providing students with a not so complex working operating system to play with, they will be able to appreciate and understand deeper the concepts underlying an operating system.
+By providing students with a _not so complex_ working operating system to play with, they will be able to appreciate and understand deeper the concepts underlying an operating system.

 Thus, this project aims to develop a simple yet operational instructional operating system for teaching undergraduate operating systems courses.
-ICS-OS is a fork of DEX-OS by Joseph Dayo.
+ICS-OS is a fork of <a href='http://sourceforge.net/projects/dex-os'>DEX-OS</a> by Joseph Dayo.

-#Downloads
+## Downloads

-Latest floppy image: ics-os-floppy.img
+Latest floppy image: <a href='http://ics-os.googlecode.com/svn/trunk/ics-os/ics-os-floppy.img'>ics-os-floppy.img</a>

 The source code in .tar.gz format is availabe in the Downloads tab.
-You can use Bochs to test the image or you can write the image directly to a floppy disk.
-Here is a sample bochsrc.
+You can use <a href='http://bochs.sourceforge.net/'>Bochs</a> to test the image or you can write the image directly to a floppy disk.
+Here is a sample <a href='http://ics-os.googlecode.com/svn/trunk/ics-os/bochsrc'>bochsrc</a>.

-#Development and Support
+## Development and Support

-This project is maintained and used by the Institute of Computer Science, University of the Philippines Los Banos for CMSC 125.
+This project is maintained and used by the <a href='http://ics.uplb.edu.ph'>Institute of Computer Science</a>, <a href='http://www.uplb.edu.ph'>University of the Philippines Los Banos</a> for <a href='http://ics.uplb.edu.ph/courses/ugrad/cmsc/125'>CMSC 125</a>.